-Alas, it was not to be.
-You’re not gonna believe this, but the website was wrong.
-We followed it to the exact position on the map to the little town of Amsteg, Switzerland.
-Where’s Amsteg, you ask?
-Only the handful of folks who live in Amsteg know that!
+Turns out, the website was totally wrong.
+We followed their directions to the exact position on the map to the little town of Amsteg, Switzerland.
 We parked, got out and looked around, and though we were in a gorgeous valley along the Reuss River with cascading waterfalls and steep mountains, the bridge was nowhere in sight.

-We puzzled and puzzled till our puzzlers were sore, then decided to explore up a side valley.
-We didn’t find the bridge, but we did find the coolest road we’ve yet driven in Switzerland.
-Climbing up into a forested canyon along the raging Kärstelen Creek, the road narrowed to one lane in places with hairpin curves cut right into the mountainside in a series of curving tunnels.
+But while we didn’t find the bridge, we did find one of the coolest roads we’ve driven in Switzerland.
+Climbing up into a forested canyon along the raging Kärstelen Creek, the road narrows to one lane in places with hairpin curves cut right into the mountainside in a series of curving tunnels.
 High above the canyon, we drove for some time before finally turning around and returning to the town of Amsteg to try again.

-Once there, we found what looked to be the correct location for Teufelsbrücke on navigation, so we turned toward the town of Andermatt.
-Again met with wild and scenic views, we pulled over to investigate a suspension bridge along the Reuss River.
+Once back in Amsteg, we found what looked to be the correct location for Teufelsbrücke on navigation, so we tried again.

 Had we known…

 We were relieved to finally arrive in Andermatt.
 Not only did it mean we were getting close to the Devil’s Bridge in Switzerland, but I immediately fell in love with the town!
 It was pretty deserted when we visited, mostly because of the gloomy, rainy weather, but it just made it more charming.

-The bad news for us was that just a kilometer from the bridge, we arrived at yet another road closure, our last route to the bridge.
+The bad news for us was that just a kilometer from the bridge, we arrived at yet another road closure.

 We were so close!
 Gah!